‹ Back to New at Amity Blog

 • Iterative learning: leads to refinement.

-• Analogy: It is like putting in puzzle pieces until the right one clicks.
+• Analogy: It is like putting in puzzle pieces until one fits perfectly.

 8. The 80/20 Rule: Pareto Principle